-I recently ran across this quote reviewing data from employment thinktank: “Schools use a ‘deficit model.’
+I recently ran across this quote reviewing data from an employment thinktank: “Schools use a ‘deficit model.’
 I know what is wrong with me, but not what I’m good at.”

 It was a wake-up call.
 Finding a weakness in others is easy, and of course, we are looking to help people improve the quality of their life by pointing out challenges.
 However, I realized there are at least two problems with this emphasis.

 - We are teaching people, especially those with disabilities including Autism spectrum disorder, that they are deficient.
 Implied or directly stated in this attitude is that improvement is needed in order to be “normal.”

 I have always hated the term “normal”.
 Who is to say what is normal?
 What word should we use?
 Should we avoid labels altogether?
 We’d love a discussion about that.